TomBekor/subgraphs_learning/README.md

  This feature represents the number of first and second neighbors belonging to each class in the training set.
 For example, assume a classification task with 3 possible labels, and a node with 5 neighbors and 30 second neighbors.
 Further assume that 1 first neighbor belongs to the training set and has label A, 3 second neighbors belong to the training set and have label A and 1 second neighbor belongs to the training set and has label B. The input to the node would be [1,0,0,3,1,0], where the first three values represent the first neighbors and the last three values represent the second neighbors.
+Code for creating this feature can be found in pre-precess.py file.